emacdona/onlispBookClub/projects/blog/_posts/2023-07-10-lisp-macros.markdown

 [^setf]: Why the do we `setf` the `symbol-function` of the symbol we chose as the name of our function -- instead of
     just using `defun`?
 Well, in short: because we aren't _defining_ a function -- we aren't specifying its arguments and we aren't providing a set of expressions which make up the function body.
 Instead, we already _have_ a function (the one returned by `slope-intercept-line`) and we just want to give it a name.
-As it turns out, Common Lisp is a "Lisp-2".
-This means that a symbol can be used to name two different types of things (values and functions) -- and which one it evaluates to will depend on context (whether it is the first element of a list currently being evaluated or not).

 [^books]: Some available free online:
     * [Practical Common Lisp](https://gigamonkeys.com/book/)